top of page

 with David Moore

-This gentle yet effective workshop is designed for all bodies and all levels of experience.
+This gentle yet effective training is designed for all bodies and all levels of experience.
 Through mindful movement, posture awareness, and strength-building techniques, you'll learn how to support your bone health safely and confidently.

 Every activity is adaptable and guided with care—no need to be flexible or fit, just curious and willing.
 Ideal for anyone looking to age actively and protect their skeletal foundation.